powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.6.08 Added to Home Help:

+         * There isn't code in this script to delete any files other than Videoinfox created files.
+         * There is code in this script in Yt-dlp Menu >>> Download List to create a directory but not remove a directory.

 ###  v4.6.07 Change: Home Help, Download List Help and Version History.